Private Party (professional wrestling): All Elite Wrestling (2019–present)

+In 2023, Quen would suffer an injury that would keep him out of action for the rest of the year.
+During Quen's hiatus, Kassidy remained aligned with Hardy and changed his ring name to "Brother Zay".
+During this time, both Zay and Hardy would turn face, align with Hardy's brother Jeff Hardy and Hook to feud with The Firm (Lee Moriatry, Ethan Page, Big Bill, and Stokely Hathaway), leading into Kassidy, The Hardys, and Hook defating The Firm in a Hardy Compound Match.

-On the January 3, 2024 episode of Dynamite, Quen returned from his injury and Zay reverted back to being called "Isiah Kassidy", reuniting Private Party in the process.
+On the January 3, 2024 episode of Dynamite, Quen returned from his injury and Zay reverted back to his "Isiah Kassidy" name, reuniting Private Party in the process.
 While they were defeated at WrestleDream by The Young Bucks for the AEW World Tag Team Championship, Kassidy and Quen were successful in the rematch at Fright Night Dynamite on October 30 to win the titles.
 They had previously agreed to split the team had they lost another match.
 Private Party held the titles for 84 days until they lost them on the January 22, 2025 episode of Dynamite to The Hurt Syndicate (Bobby Lashley and Shelton Benjamin).

+On the February 11, 2026 episode of Dynamite, Private Party returned after over a year off television in a three-way tag team match for an AEW World Tag Team Championship match, which was won by The Young Bucks.
+Over the following months, both members of Private Party would suffer injuries and would be out of action.

 Impact Wrestling (2021)

 On January 19, 2021, Private Party made their Impact Wrestling debut, and defeated Chris Sabin and James Storm to earn a shot against The Good Brothers for the Impact World Tag Team Championship at No Surrender.
 At No Surrender on February 13, Private Party were unsuccessful.